-Stringfellow presented the results in the Division of Environmental Chemistry at the American Chemical Society national meeting in San Francisco.
+Stringfellow presented the study results this week during a symposium on the environmental impacts of hydraulic fracturing sponsored by the Division of Environmental Chemistry at the American Chemical Society meeting in San Francisco.

 The motivation for the review, Stringfellow said, was to resolve debate about which chemicals are really being used.
 Some environmental advocates claim that thousands of toxic chemicals are being injected into wells.
-But the fracking industry has countered that it is only using a few compounds that double as food additives.
-He said, “As scientists, we looked at the debate and asked, ‘What’s the real story?’ ”
+But the fracking industry has claimed it is only using a few food additives that are also used for making ice cream.
+“As scientists, we looked at the debate and asked, ‘What’s the real story?’ ”

 To find out, Stringfellow and his colleagues sifted through data on the voluntary industry self-reporting website FracFocus and data compiled by the environmental monitoring organization SkyTruth.
-They cross-checked the data against EPA and industry reports, but he acknowledges the information is incomplete.
+The team cross-checked the data against Environmental Protection Agency reports and other industry data, but Stringfellow acknowledges some of the information is inaccurate and remains incomplete.

 The assessment initially turned up 81 chemicals (J. Hazard.
 Mater.
 2014, DOI: 10.1016/j.jhazmat.2014.04.040).
 Stringfellow’s list, which has now grown to 90 compounds, includes gelling agents to thicken the fluids, corrosion inhibitors to protect pipes, and biocides to keep microbes from fouling wells.
 These are used in many different fracking-fluid formulations.

 Fracking fluids do contain many nontoxic and food-grade materials, as the industry asserts, Stringfellow said.
+“But you can’t take a truckload of ice cream and just dump it down the storm drain,” he observed.
 On the other hand, little is known about the health risks of more than one-third of the compounds, and eight raised red flags for being toxic to mammals.
+Biocides, for example, are typically the most toxic chemicals in the formulations.

 Reviewing the new list, Hong Sun of Houston-based oil- and gas-field services company Baker Hughes and Darren Maley of Canadian firm Trican Well Service both noted that it is a good start.
-But they found discrepancies in classifying some of the compounds by function and noted that some chemicals are missing whereas others listed are rarely or no longer used.
-Maley suggests and Stringfellow agrees that the study would benefit from a collaborative review with industry partners to refine the list.
+But they found discrepancies in classifying some of the compounds by function, and that some chemicals are missing whereas others listed are rarely or no longer used.
+Maley suggests the Stringfellow study would benefit from a collaborative review with industry partners to refine the list.

 “The oil and gas industry relies too much on others to evaluate the environmental impact of the chemical additives it uses and has been doing a poor job in communicating information with the public,” Sun said.
+He points out that chemical additives typically make up only about 0.5% of the fracking fluid, which is mostly water and sand.
 “But if all companies would commit to systematically evaluating and disclosing all the chemical additives in all fracturing treatments, the current study will be more accurate and even more meaningful.”